lamanton33/RESTful_crm/docs/documentation/checkstyle.md

 ```

 ### 3.MethodLength
 Checks for long methods and constructors.
 This would verify if the body of the method reaches the specified number of lines.
-Our checkstyle encourages the programmers to write a method in less ten 50 lines.
+Our checkstyle encourages the programmers to write a method in less than 50 lines.

 ### 4.ParameterNumber
 Checks the number of parameters of a method or constructor.
 In our case the number is set for 10 parameters.